 Or were they?

-Although this was a little extra hassle on our end, if we could get another Pico into the hands of someone that really wanted it — how could we say no?
+Although this was a little extra hassle on our end, if we could get another Pico into the hands of someone who really wanted it — how could we say no?

 By the time the campaign ended, we’d interacted with over 700 backers and helped 150 of them make a decision to get Pico.
 Our sales efforts alone managed to raise over $15,000.

 Pico was a highly visual product.
 Affordable, colorful, and easy to understand at first glance.
 Adding in the natural element of plants, and you get a very photogenic campaign.